saarasio/enroute/README.md

 The architecture doesn't force a role on proxy (as a side-car, an intermediate or an edge proxy).
 Enroute was built to provide generic APIs to realize the target architecture.

-This flexibility allows Enroute to assume the role of a generic control plane or an API gateway built.
+This flexibility allows Enroute to assume the role of a generic control plane or an API gateway built on Envoy proxy.

 Blogs, Cookbooks, getting started, examples and additional documentation can be found at - [getenroute.io](https://getenroute.io)